Co-authored by Somya Kumar, Member of the Technical Staff at Qubole.

 To elaborate on the differences between the two clients, let’s review their query execution paths.

 The “Old” flow (see diagram below) shows how Presto queries are currently handled in QDS using the Presto Java client.
 When a query is submitted via the QDS web interface or through APIs, the task is assigned to one of the worker processes–which invokes a Presto client JVM that interacts with the Presto server to carry out the query execution.

-Compare that to the “New” flow which uses Presto Ruby client wherein the worker process interacts with the Ruby client–which then initiates a REST API call to execute the query on the Presto server.
+Compare that to the “New” flow which uses the Presto Ruby client wherein the worker process interacts with the Ruby client–which then initiates a REST API call to execute the query on the Presto server.

-With this “New” architecture and flow that uses Presto Ruby client, we’ve already seen the query execution lifecycle reduced by at least 3-4seconds just from the fact that the JVM invocation stage has been eliminated.
+With this “New” architecture and flow that uses the Presto Ruby client, we’ve already seen the query execution lifecycle reduced by at least 3-4seconds just from the fact that the JVM invocation stage has been eliminated.

 Another important benefit is greater scalability–with Presto Java client, a cluster can process only as many queries as the number of Java clients it can start in parallel before hitting memory limitations.
-On the other hand, because Presto Ruby client runs within QDS (see diagram above) and not on the cluster like the Java client, it can scale out to keep up with the big data processing workloads.
+On the other hand, because the Presto Ruby client runs within QDS (see diagram above) and not on the cluster like the Java client, it can scale out to keep up with the big data processing workloads.

 These are the scenarios we took into consideration: